sharaizk/RealEt-Client/README.md

 ## Feedback

-If you have any feedback, please reach out to us github at:
+If you have any feedback, please reach out to me at:

 1. https://github.com/sharaizk
+2. Sharaizkhan78@gmail.com